dellaert/19F-4476/proj1.md

 **Editing code**: You can use any method you want to edit the Python files.
 You may use a simple text editor like [Sublime Text](https://www.sublimetext.com/3), an IDE like [PyCharm](https://www.jetbrains.com/pycharm/), or even just editing the code in your browser from the iPython notebook homepage.
 Google "Python editor" to find a litany of additional suggestions.

 ## Testing
-We will provide you a set of tests you can run to evaluate your implementation.
+We provide a set of tests you can run to evaluate your implementation.
+This can be done by running `pytest tests` inside the root directory of the project.
 Your grade on the coding portion of the project will be further evaluated with a set of tests not provided to you.

 ## Bells & Whistles (Extra Points)
 For later projects there will be more concrete extra credit suggestions.
 It is possible to get extra credit for this project as well if you come up with some clever extensions which impress the TAs.